1 min read

 The Assembly Line Lesson

-Henry Ford watched his skilled workers repeatedly walk back and forth, gathering parts for assembly.
-Everyone said faster workers were the key to better production.
+Henry Ford watched his skilled workers walk back and forth.
+He changed the system instead.

 But Ford saw something different.

 The best worker in the world can't outperform a poor parts delivery system.
-The workers weren't the constraint – their movement was.
-When Ford brought the parts to the workers instead, productivity soared.
+The workers weren't the constraint.
+Their movement was.

 Here's the pattern: Systems aren't limited by capability, but by constraints.

-We keep hiring faster runners, when we should be shortening the track.
+We keep hiring faster runners when we should be shortening the track.

-The breakthrough comes when you stop asking "How do we improve performance?" and start asking "What's actually holding us back?"
+Stop asking "How do we improve performance?"
+Start asking "What's actually holding us back?"
+The Momentum Engine shows where the leverage is.